wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams.md

 * Secondary indexes are applied to a single property; there are no compound secondary indexes.
 Only SdsTypeCodes that can be ordered are supported for use in a secondary index.

-* Indexes are discussed in greater detail here: [Indexes](xref:sdsIndexes)
+* For more information about indexes, see [Indexes](xref:sdsIndexes).

 ## Interpolation and extrapolation

 The InterpolationMode, ExtrapolationMode, and [PropertyOverrides](#propertyoverrides) can be used to determine how a specific stream reads data.
 These read characteristics are inherited from the type if they are not defined at the stream level.
-For more information about type read characteristics and how these characteristics dictate how events are read see [Types](xref:sdsTypes).
+For more information about type read characteristics and how these characteristics dictate how events are read, see [Types](xref:sdsTypes).

 ## PropertyOverrides